kcootedinh/goety/README.md

 ### Verbose

-Add additional logs to the output
+Add additional logs to the output.

 ```bash